consentsam/project-ledger-docs/README.md

 ## Need Help?

-For assistance with this deployment, contact the ProjectLedger development team.
+For assistance with this deployment, contact the LearnLedger development team.